nkchai/Datawarehousing/azure-blob/Readme.md

     ![](./images/free-services.png)

-2. Under Azure Blob Storage click on create.
+2. Under Azure Blob Storage click on `Create`.

     ![](./images/Azure%20Blob%20storage.png)

 3. Select Subscription `Azure for Students` if not selected.
-Under the `resource group` section, click on `create new` give it a name and then click on `ok`.
+Under the `resource group` section, click on `Create new` give it a name and then click on `ok`.

     ![](./images/create-resource-group.png)